The course is made up of 6 eLearning modules, hosted on CPD eLearning, followed by attendance at a live Q&A webinar.

 - We do not recommend working through modules on a mobile phone.
 Although modules are accessible on phones, the small screens mean that the process can be fiddly and some of the content will be difficult to read and engage with (such as interactive activities).

-If you experience any technical issues when working through a module you can visit our Help page for assistance.
+If you experience any technical issues when working through a module you can visit our FAQs page for assistance.

 It is important that you seek protected time to complete the elearning modules, just as you would if attending the 2 day face-to-face training course.